ATPs/PrecisionProDB/README.md

 To install other verisons, download from the [release page](https://github.com/ATPs/PrecisionProDB/releases) directly.

 We provided the running examples without install PrecisonProDB to `$PYTHONPATH`.
-However, if you would like to run it directly from the console, after change working directory to PrecisonProDB path, you may run (version after v2.0.0)
+However, if you would like to run it directly from the console (version after v2.0.0), after change working directory to PrecisonProDB path, you may run

 ```bash
 pip install -e .